Semisimplicity of the Lyapunov spectrum for irreducible cocycles: Cocycles with values in -simple Lie groups

 \section{Cocycles with values in $\reals$-simple Lie groups}

-Let $A:G\times X\to SL(L)$ be a linear cocycle satisfying the properties described in \S\ref{s.introduction} above.
+Let $A:G\times X\to SL(L)$ be a linear cocycle satisfying the properties (A1) to (A6) described in \S\ref{s.introduction} above.
 In particular, we will assume that $A(.,.)$ takes values in its algebraic hull $\bH$.
 Furthermore, we will suppose that $\bH$ is a $\reals$-simple Lie group with finite center.

 For $\alpha \in \Delta$, let

 By (\ref{eq:alpha:in:terms:of:omega:alpha}) and Lemma~\ref{lemma:properties:w:alpha}, the map

 is a linear combination of subadditive cocycles.